WHO WE ARE

 Programs Coordinator

-• A young Black woman with long wavy hair, wearing a black headband, a black t-shirt, and a striped apron, smiling against a gradient background.
+• Smiling young woman with long dark hair wearing a black top and striped apron, with a black headband against a pastel gradient background.

 LaTraniece Taylor